-- 4. What data source(s) was used to produce the demographic and subpopulation data included in the sheltered population (staying in an emergency shelter, Safe Haven, or transitional housing) on the night of the count? (select all that were used)

-- HMIS Data
+- 4. What data source(s) was used to produce the demographic and subpopulation data included in the sheltered population (staying in an emergency shelter, Safe Haven, or transitional housing) on the night of the count? (select all that were used) - HMIS Data

 - Provider-level surveys

+- Client-level surveys

 - 5. Was the CoC able to collect information about the demographic and subpopulation characteristics of all sheltered people or only some?

 - All sheltered people

 - 6. Looking at the change in your sheltered count from last year's count, please choose up to three reasons that best explains these changes from the drop down list below.

+- Change in PIT count methodology

-- Increased or improved PIT count training
+- More volunteers for PIT count

-- Impact of coordinated entry